• Skip to main content

 🥡 Storing & Reheating

-Store cooled leftover Cajun pasta for 3 to 5 days in an airtight storage container.
+Store cooled leftovers for 3 to 5 days in an airtight storage container.
 I recommend eating the pasta within the first 2 days for the best quality.

 If you’re reheating this pasta from frozen, make sure to defrost it in your fridge the night before.
-I recommend using the stovetop to reheat this pasta, as the microwave can make the sauce split.
+I recommend using the stovetop to reheat, as the microwave can make the sauce split.

 Heat in a saucepan or skillet over medium-low heat, adding a splash of broth or milk to prevent burning or sticking.
-Reheat until the pasta is fully heated.
+Reheat until fully heated.
 Enjoy!

 Why is my pasta soaking up so much liquid?